 I’ll always remember accompanying my sister Ellen on a project for her local Moon Township cable TV company in the early 2000s.
 The Pittsburgh city high school football playoff championships were being held at Heinz Field between Perry and Peabody.
 Of course you know that the stadium is the home of the six-time Super Bowl champion Pittsburgh Steelers and popular University of Pittsburgh Panthers.
 But on the afternoon of the big city league game, as a camera operator, she was assigned to the upper deck.
 It just so happened that her “perch” was right outside the Rooney family box.
 They are the owners of the Steelers.
 We very carefully passed through the luxurious suite on our way to her station.
 While there were no Rooneys present that day, we got a good look at how “the other half” lived.
 Ellen’s most exciting memories of running the television camera that day were seeing her telephoto close-ups of team and audience members from across the stadium projected on the Jumbotron.

 In conclusion, Henry J. Heinz, his historic company, his popular food products, and the the new Kraft Heinz Company have had an immeasurable positive effect on the history and culture of Pittsburgh and Western Pennsylvania, providing well-paying jobs and generous philanthropy.
-In addition to Heinz Stadium and History Center, the VA Medical Center in Aspinwall, not far from the Sharpsburg plant, and the Heinz College at Carnegie Mellon University in Oakland have all been benefactors of the family’s success.
+In addition to Heinz Stadium and the History Center, the VA Medical Center in Aspinwall, not far from the Sharpsburg plant, and the Heinz College at Carnegie Mellon University in Oakland have all been beneficiaries of the Heinz family’s success.
+Yet another household name around these parts, and indeed the world, is Heinz Hall for the Performing Arts, another old downtown structure which was re-purposed in 1971.
+Home of the Pittsburgh Symphony and venue for some 200 concerts a year, it has welcomed us for many big names in addition to the Symphony, like Tony Bennett and Lena Horne.
 My families, including the Campbells and Pearces, have benefitted greatly from and taken pride in their association with the Heinz name over the past 150 years.
 I’m sure that as my wife and I continue to travel the world, we’ll have even more contacts with other folks to whom the Heinz label means “good eating.”
 So, Happy Sesquicentennial to the H.J.
 Heinz operation, wherever you are.
 If you’re reading this, whether or not your a member of my extended family, and have a connection to or memory of the Heinz family and/or company, please use the space below to share, and we’ll pass it along to our audience.